julialima08/Dinker/README.md

 ### **_Description_**

 #### You ready to get Dinked?
 Welcome to Dinker, the dev linker.
 Linking devs from around the world!
-Looking for a React developer to help you with your project? or what about a Mongo savant to help with your database.

----
+Dinker is a platform and community that empowers developers to collaborate and create a team to build the next great application.

 ### **_Technologies_**